Last updated on March 27th, 2023 at 10:21 pm

 Starting lavender indoors is an easy project for any gardener hoping to grow lavender for their garden.
-If done the right way you will be able to grow many tiny lavender seedlings, which will be ready to be planted out in the garden once summer arrives!
+If done the right way you will be able to grow many tiny lavender seedlings, which will be ready to be planted out into the garden once summer arrives!
 In this post I will show you how to grow lavender from seeds indoors.

 How To Grow Lavender From Seeds Indoors